nvda-art/ART-benchmark/plan.md

 - gRPC: Use standard streaming features
 - Pyro4: Use Pyro4's name server for service discovery and its proxy mechanism for remote calls

-## Windows-Specific Strategy
+## Windows-First Strategy
-Windows presents unique challenges:
-- Process management differs from Unix
-- Network stack has different behavior
+As a Windows-focused benchmarking suite, we're leveraging Windows-specific advantages:
-- File locking affects IPC
+- Named pipes for high-performance local IPC
-- PowerShell is our primary automation tool
+- PowerShell for robust test orchestration and automation
-- Named pipes provide Windows-optimized IPC
+- Windows-optimized process management

-We'll manage this by:
+- Native Windows networking stack optimizations

+Our implementation approach:
-1. Using PowerShell for test orchestration (with batch fallbacks)
+1. PowerShell as primary automation tool with batch file fallbacks
-2. Handling Windows paths and file operations explicitly
+2. Proper handling of Windows paths and file operations
-3. Proper process cleanup in teardown
+3. Comprehensive process cleanup in teardown routines
-4. Managing Windows-specific network behavior
+4. Leveraging Windows-specific performance optimizations where available

 ## Running Strategy
 - Each implementation runs in separate process for isolation